 Seismologists continue to probe the inner core.
 The core's eastern hemisphere appears to differ from the western hemisphere in the way the iron crystals are aligned.
 The problem is hard to attack because seismic waves have to go pretty much straight from an earthquake, right through the Earth's center, to a seismograph.
 Events and machines that happen to be lined up just right are rare.
 And the effects are subtle.

 In 1996, Xiadong Song and Paul Richards confirmed a prediction that the inner core rotates slightly faster than the rest of the Earth.
 The magnetic forces of the geodynamo seem to be responsible.

 Over geologic time, the inner core grows as the whole Earth cools.
-Iron crystals freeze out at the top of the outer core and rain onto the inner core.
+At the top of the outer core, iron crystals freeze out and rain into the inner core.
 At the base of the outer core, the iron freezes under pressure taking much of the nickel with it.
 The remaining liquid iron is lighter and rises.
 These rising and falling motions, interacting with geomagnetic forces, stir the whole outer core at a speed of 20 kilometers a year or so.

 The planet Mercury also has a large iron core and a magnetic field, though much weaker than Earth's.
 Recent research hints that Mercury's core is rich in sulfur and that a similar freezing process stirs it, with "iron snow" falling and sulfur-enriched liquid rising.

 Core studies surged in 1996 when computer models by Gary Glatzmaier and Paul Roberts first reproduced the behavior of the geodynamo, including spontaneous reversals.
 Hollywood gave Glatzmaier an unexpected audience when it used his animations in the action movie The Core.